-Take a local bus to the Kumano River, where you board a traditional wooden flat-bottomed boat for a one and a half hour trip to the Hayatama Taisha Shrine, just as Imperial pilgrims did in olden times.
-Afterwards, travel back by bus to Yunomine Onsen for another night at the hot spring Ryokan, with time to soak in the natural hot spring baths before dinner.
+We transfer by local bus to the Kumano River, where we board a traditional wooden flat-bottomed boat for a 1.5-hour boat ride to the Hayatama Taisha Shrine, just as Imperial pilgrims did in olden times.
+Afterwards, travel back by bus to Yunomine Onsen or Kawayu Onsen for another night at the hot spring Ryokan, with time to soak in the natural hot spring baths before dinner.